Maria Vandenburg

 🍎"If your eyes light up... do more of that"

 And finally, he stated the need to "stand in the orchard."
 Which meant the need to network, place myself in the right environments.
-How can I collect any apples if I’m not in the orchard?

 I was recently interviewed for work to talk about what I was passionate about.
 Sarah (my co worker asking the questions) asked me about my 5 year plan.
 I said I didn't know but that "I would continue to be open to what inspires me."
+That video lives here:

-What I love about this was that it was affirmed by Charles Handy a few days later.
 He encouraged me to pay attention to what sparks me, what makes my "eyes light up" and to follow it.
 To be open.

 He described success as an anonymous letter that he opened up that just said "Thank you."
 I feel really similar.
-I currently have two pieces of writing that I'm getting ready to share with the world, and honestly if they make a difference in just one persons life, if they touch them and help them in some way, I will consider them successful.
+I currently have two pieces of writing I'm getting ready to share with the world, and honestly if they make a difference in just one persons life, if they touch them and help them in some way, I will consider them successful.

 I become more and more excited for what the future might hold for me... even though at this point it is still not super clear.